Chess (Northwestern University)

 In 1978 and 1979, Atkin and Peter W. Frey published in BYTE a series on computer chess programming, including the Pascal source for Chess 0.5, a chess engine suitable for microcomputers.

-Atkin, Slate, and Frey later wrote microcomputer chess, checkers, and Reversi programs for Odesta.
+Atkin, Slate, and Frey later wrote microcomputer chess, checkers, and Reversi programs for Odesta Corporation.
 Advertisements cited their Northwestern affiliation and authorship of Chess 4.7, "World Computer Chess Champion, 1977-1980".